-Treatment time frames for specific interventions commence once treatment is initiated, not on the date of injury.
+Treatment time frames for specific interventions commence once treatments have been initiated, not on the date of injury.
 Obviously, duration may be impacted by disease process and severity, patient compliance, as well as availability of services.
 Clinical judgment may substantiate the need to accelerate or decelerate the time frames discussed in this document.